Special Educational Needs

-Parents will have the opportunity at the beginning and end of the day to speak to the class teacher.
+- Parents will have the opportunity at the end of the day to speak to the class teacher.
 If they require additional time the class teacher will arrange an appointment at a mutually convenient time.

-- Parents may also make an initial contact with the SENCo.
-Our SENCo is Mrs Bird.
+- Parents may also make an initial contact with the SENDCo.
+Our SENDCo is Mrs Bird.

-- If concerns persist parents are able to arrange a further appointment with the class teacher/SENCo/Head teacher.
+- If concerns persist parents are able to arrange a further appointment with the class teacher/SENDCo/Head teacher.

 How will school support my child?

-- Our SENCo along with the class teacher uses the graduated response system of
+- Our SENDCo, along with the class teacher, uses the graduated response system of

 ‘Assess – Plan – Do – Review’.
-This method is used to oversee; plan and work with each child (See the attached diagram).
+This method is used to oversee, plan and work with each child.

 - The class teacher will oversee, plan and work with each child with SEND in their class to ensure that progress is made in all areas.
 Good teaching provision in class for all pupils is known as Quality First Teaching, which is part of Universal Provision in the Somerset Core Standards.

-- There may be a Teaching Assistant (TA) working with your child either individually or as part of a group; if this is seen as necessary by the class teacher and/or SENDCo may work individually with the child.
+- There may be a Teaching Assistant (TA) working with your child either individually or as part of a group.
+In addition, the class teacher and/or SENDCo may work individually with the child.
 The regularity of these sessions will be explained to parents when the support starts.

 Who will explain this to me?

-- For further information the SENCo is available to discuss support in more detail.
+- For further information, the SENDCo is available to discuss support in more detail.

 How will the curriculum be matched to my child’s needs?

-All work within class is pitched at an appropriate level so that all children are able to access according to their specific needs.
-Typically this might mean that in a lesson there would be different levels of work set for the class (differentiation), however on occasions this can be individually differentiated.
+- All work within class is pitched at an appropriate level so that all children are able to access according to their specific needs.
+Typically, this might mean that in a lesson there would be different levels of work set for the class (differentiation), however on occasions this can be individually differentiated.
 This is known as quality first teaching (QFT).
 This is Universal Provision in the Somerset Core Standards.

 - The benefit of this type of differentiation is that all children can access a lesson and learn at their level.
 It is the class teacher’s responsibility to ensure that they are delivering quality first teaching that is appropriate and differentiated for all the children in their class.